 - 1 pound uncooked shrimp (26-30 per pound), peeled and deveined

-- 3 cups hot cooked rice or multi-grain medley
+- 3 cups hot cooked rice or multigrain medley

 - In a large skillet, cook bacon over medium heat until crisp.
 Remove to paper towels to drain.
 Pour off drippings, discarding all but 2 tablespoons.
 Crumble bacon.

 - In same skillet, heat 1 tablespoon drippings with 1 tablespoon oil over medium heat.
-Add green cabbage and carrots and, if desired, red cabbage and fennel; cook and stir until vegetables are just tender, 1-2 minutes.
-Remove to bowl.
+Add green cabbage and carrot and, if desired, red cabbage and fennel; cook and stir until vegetables are just tender, 1-2 minutes.
+Remove to a bowl.
 Stir in green onions, parsley, tarragon, salt and pepper; toss with vinegar.
 Keep warm.

 - Add remaining drippings and remaining oil to skillet.
 Add shrimp; cook and stir over medium heat until shrimp turn pink, 2-3 minutes.
 Remove from heat.

 - To serve, spoon rice and coleslaw into soup bowls.
 Top with shrimp; sprinkle with crumbled bacon.
-Yield: 4 servings.

 Originally published as Shrimp with Warm German-Style Coleslaw in Taste of Home November 2017